isc-projects/stork/doc/devel.rst

 containers.
 They are exposed to the host on specific ports.

 When these agents are added as machines in the ``Stork Server`` UI, both a localhost address and a port specific to a given container must be specified.
-This is a list of ports for particular Rake tasks and containers:
+This is a list of containers can be found in :ref:`docker_containers_for_development` section.

-- `rake run_kea_container`: Kea with DHCPv4, port 8888
-- `rake run_kea6_container`: Kea with DHCPv6, port 8886
-- `rake run_kea_ha_containers` (2 containers): Kea 1 and 2 with
-  preconfigured HA, ports 8881 and 8882
-- `rake run_bind9_container`: port 9999

 Installing Git Hooks
 --------------------